Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 removed once they've been added.
 However, enforcing this strictly is incompatible with many of the standard best-practices for operating reliable software systems.
-For example, if this property needed to be enforced strictly, it would pointless to back up such a Transparency Log.
+For example, if this property needed to be enforced strictly, it would be pointless to back up such a Transparency Log.
 Restoring from backup would imply some degree of rollback and this would be unacceptable.
 As such, it is necessary for the protocol to handle reasonable violations of these expectations gracefully, and in a way that preserves overall security.